-The academic cyberslacking understanding test data were analyzed using windows, non-parametric SPSS for the Wilcoxon signed rank test because the data did not show normal distribution.
+The academic cyberslacking understanding test data were analyzed using SPSS for windows, the non-parametric Wilcoxon signed rank test because the data did not show normal distribution.
 Test of normality using Kolmogorov Smirnoff for pretest and posttest show p = 0.000.
-In addition, to find out description of students' academic cyberslacking, a descriptive test was carried out with categorization on the academic cyberslacking scale.
+In addition, to find out the description of students' academic cyberslacking, a descriptive test was carried out with categorization on the academic cyberslacking scale.
 Calculating categorization is based on the formula of the ideal mean and ideal SD, according to Azwar (2014), with categorization that is very high, high, medium, low, and very low.